diellidemjaha/MySQL-PHP-and-Bootstrap-Project/README.md

 **Overview**
 This platform leverages the following technologies:

-MySQL: The database management system used to store freelancer information securely.
+**MySQL**: The database management system used to store freelancer information securely.

-PHP: The server-side scripting language responsible for processing user requests and interacting with the database.
+**PHP**: The server-side scripting language responsible for processing user requests and interacting with the database.

-Bootstrap 5: The front-end framework that provides a responsive and user-friendly interface.
+**Bootstrap 5**: The front-end framework that provides a responsive and user-friendly interface.

 **Features**